-It happened just after 10 p.m. at Ronald Reagan Washington National Airport.
+The incident started after 10 p.m. on a flight to Raleigh-Durham International Airport from Ronald Reagan Washington National Airport.

 In a statement released Saturday evening, Barber said he was tired as he boarded the plane and had sat down in the two seats he purchased due to a bone fusion arthritic disability.